pvthuy/my_AI_certificates/README.md

 - Convolutional Neural Networks in TensorFlow
 - Natural Language Processing in TensorFlow
 - Sequences, Time Series and Prediction

+- Fundamentals of Reinforcement Learning
+- Sample-based Learning Methods
+- Prediction and Control with Function Approximation
+- A Complete Reinforcement Learning System (Capstone)

+- AI For Everyone
+- AI for Medical Diagnosis

 - Introduction to Self-Driving Cars